optimagic-dev/optimagic/docs/source/how_to_guides/miscellaneous/faq.rst

 There are several ways to deal with this:

-If you only need positive definiteness to do a cholesky decomposition, you can use :func:`~estimagic.optimization.utilities.robust_cholesky`, which can also decompose semi-definite and slightly indefinite matrices.
+If you only need positive definiteness to do a cholesky decomposition, you can use :func:`~estimagic.utilities.robust_cholesky`, which can also decompose semi-definite and slightly indefinite matrices.

-If you really need positive definiteness for some other reason, you can construct a penalty. :func:`~estimagic.optimization.utilities.robust_cholesky` can optionally return all information you need to construct such a penalty term.
+If you really need positive definiteness for some other reason, you can construct a penalty. :func:`~estimagic.utilities.robust_cholesky` can optionally return all information you need to construct such a penalty term.

-Finally, if the real pQuattro Vegani) roblem is just that your covariance matrix is ill conditioned, you can rescale some variables to make all variances approximately the same order of magnitude.
+Finally, if the real problem is just that your covariance matrix is ill conditioned, you can rescale some variables to make all variances approximately the same order of magnitude.